react-bootstrap-table/react-bootstrap-table2/docs/basic-filter.md

   comparator: Comparator.EQ, // default is Comparator.LIKE
   caseSensitive: true, // default is false, and true will only work when comparator is LIKE
   style: { ... }, // your custom styles on input
-  delay: 1000 // how long will trigger filtering after user typing, default is 500 ms });
+  delay: 1000, // how long will trigger filtering after user typing, default is 500 ms
+  getFilter: (f) => { ... } // accept callback function and you can call it for filter programmtically });

 // omit...